nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 command --word
 ```

-## Knowing where you are and seeing whats around
+## Knowing where you are and seeing what's around

 The first thing you want to do when you're somewhere new is get a map or figure out how to obtain directions.
 Since you're new to the shell, we're going to do just that.
 This is really easy to do using a GUI (just click on things).
 Once you learn the basic commands, you'll see that it is really easy to do in the shell too.